isomerpages/aic-yearbook/_amplifying-care/Supporting care delivery.md

 ![](/images/care-connect4.png)

-In 2022, all AACs started using CareConnect to submit their Progress Reports to AIC.
-Resources and past webinar records can also be found via the platform for easy retrieval.

 ## Good Practices Handbooks
 AIC developed the Good Practices Handbooks (GPHs) with inputs from workgroups representing the Community Care sector and an advisory panel comprising members from the Ministry of Health (MOH) and the community.
-GPHs articulate realistic and achievable day-to-day practices of quality care, above and beyond Service Requirements.
+GPHs articulate realistic and achievable day-to-day practices of quality care, above and beyond service requirements.

 ![](/images/good-practices-handbooks.png)